What is a data breach and 6 steps to protecting your data

 Data breaches from external hackers are most widely discussed and feared in the cybersecurity world.
 And this is with good reason.
 While employee negligence is the biggest cybersecurity risk, email continues to be the biggest phishing and malware threat vector.

-Account takeovers (also referred to as account hijacking) are an increasing concern for information security teams.
+Account takeovers (also referred to as account hijacking) are an increasing concern for district IT teams.
 This is because an account takeover can make an external data breach look just like authorized internal access.
-Account takeovers are notoriously difficult to detect, and can go on for months and even years before they are detected.
+Account takeovers are notoriously difficult to detect and can go on for months and even years before they are detected.

-As the workforce becomes more mobile and remote, detecting and remediating account takeovers is a major focus for companies of all sizes.
-In the good old days, employees were all in an office, and those who travelled were required to access the network via a VPN.
-With the rising popularity of cloud computing, the company network perimeter is all but dead.
+As schools become more mobile and remote, detecting and remediating account takeovers is a major focus for companies of all sizes.
+In the good old days, students and teachers were all in the classroom and employees were all in an office, and those who traveled were required to access the network via a VPN.
+With the rising popularity of cloud computing, the district’s network perimeter is all but dead.
 New data loss prevention methods need to be used for new challenges.

 Types of Data Targeted

-Four types of data are typically targeted by cyber criminals—both internal and external.
-These include payment card industry (PCI) information, personally identifiable information (PII), intellectual property (including trade secrets and proprietary information), and business financial data.
+Four types of data are typically targeted by cybercriminals—both internal and external.
+These include payment card industry (PCI) information, personally identifiable information (PII)—such as students’ social security numbers and employees’ W2s, and district financial information.
+The human and financial toll that students, parents, and district employees experience as the result of a data breach and identity theft can be significant.

 How to Prevent a Data Breach